gowong/material-sheet-fab/README.md

 ```

 ### Implement the FAB:
-You can use any FAB library or view as long as it implements the `AnimatedFab` interface.
+You can use any FAB library as long as it implements the `AnimatedFab` interface.
 ```java
 import android.support.design.widget.FloatingActionButton;